VincentyTM/vkit/README.md

     );
 }
 ```
-Instead of an array (or array-like object), you can pass a function to `$.map` as the first argument that returns an array.
+Instead of an array (or array-like object), you can pass a function to `$.views` as the first argument that returns an array.

 ## Component Lifecycle

-Components can disappear from the tree when the value of `$.is` changes or the corresponding item is no longer in the array used in `$.map`.
+Components can disappear from the tree when the value of `$.view` changes or the corresponding item is no longer in the array used in `$.views`.
 When this happens, all side effects caused by creating the component must be reverted.
 This includes all timeouts, AJAX requests, external state changes initiated by the component.

 Fortunately, the `$.unmount` function can be used here.
 ```javascript